edjineer/BookNotes/Packt_SWArch.md

 * 266-300
 * Getting the most out of compilers
+  * Using multiple compilers
+    * Using multiple compilers help identify portability, optimize performance, catch more issues
+    * Clang = strives for complieance with C++ standards more than GCC
+    * GCC: try not to use gnu variants
+    * Cross Compilation
+    * CMake: for building testing packaging and distributing cross platform software
+    * Toolchain files
+  * Reduce build times
+    * Use a fast compiler
+    * Precompiled header
+    * Rethinkng Templates
+    * Rule of Chiel: some C++ constructs are most diffucult for compiler
+    * Ranking of compile time cost, fast to slow:
+      * Look up memoized type
+      * Add parameter to alias call
+      * Add parameter to a type
+      * Calling an alias
+      * Instantiating a type
+      * Instantiate a function template
+      * SFINAE
+    * Leveraging tools
+      * Single compilaion unit build, unity build.
+Unclide all cpp files into one translation unit
+        * Order of inclusion and composition matters
+        * Renders static keyword useless
+        * PCH =precompiled header
+      * Ninja as a faster generator tool
+      * Ccache
+      * IceCC: distribute builds across hosts
+    * Find potential code issues
+      * Ignore warnings from unrelated libraries: use a compiler switch
+      * Use -pedantic flag to be informed of all non-standard extensions youre using
+      * For Compiler flags, try to do `-Wall -Wextra -Wpedantic and Werror`
+  * Using compiler centric tools
+    * Static analysers, diagnostics, clang-tidy
 * Abstracting the Build Process
+  * CMake
+  * TODO: Pick up here pg 275
 * Using External Modules
 * Reusing quality code
+* Note: one of my favorite chapters!

 #### Ch 8: Package Management